 The Thunderbird deposit is located within the Canning Basin in the Kimberley region of Western Australia.
 Thunderbird is a heavy mineral sand (HMS) deposit hosted by deeply weathered Cretaceous sand formations.
-The deposit is at least 8.5km along strike and at least 3km to 6.5km wide, and remains open in all directions.
-Mineralisation occurs from surface to depths of up to 155m, with an average mineralised thickness of around 45m.
+At a 3% HM cut-off the Resource covers an area which is 8.5km along strike and at least 3km to 6.5km wide, and remains open in most directions.
+Mineralisation occurs from surface to depths of up to 155m, with an average depth to the top of the main body of mineralisation of 36m, and an average mineralised thickness of 38m.
 The areal extent, width, grade, geological continuity and grainsize of the Thunderbird mineralisation are suggestive of an off-shore, sub-wave base depositional environment.

-The drill database used to define the mineral resource comprises 509 vertical AC and RC drillholes, for a total of 31,283m, with 20,828 samples assayed totalling 31,127.9m.
-Of that, 11,846 assayed samples totalling 17,683.4m are within the mineralised zones of the resource.
+The drill database used to define the mineral resource comprises 560 vertical AC and RC drillholes, for a total of 33,608.5m, with 22,378 samples assayed totalling 33,453.4m.
+Of that,

+13,030 assayed samples totalling 19,460.4m are within the mineralised zones of the resource.